rancher/rancher.github.io/os/configuration/resizing-device-partition/index.md

 ---
-title: Resizing a Device Partition
+title: Resizing a Device Partition in RancherOS
 layout: os-default

 ---